METRIX IAP

 Creative Direction

-Heavy fabric weight close-up, ice or cold-air visual environment, subtle condensation, minimal APEX logo at edge.
+Heavy fabric weight close-up, ice or cold-air visual environment, subtle condensation, minimal KOV logo at edge.
 No face.
 Product as the statement.
-Same aesthetic darkness as APEX-C01.
+Same aesthetic darkness as DC02.

 Copy Options (A/B)

-A: "Premium feel.
-Performance fit.
+A: "Hwt feel.
+Athletic fit.
 Built to be worn cold."

 B: "Built for pressure."